enthought/mayavi/docs/source/mayavi/data.rst

 too much about the underlying data structures, for instance using mlab (see :ref:`simple-scripting-with-mlab`).
 We suggest you create sources for Mayavi using `mlab` or Mayavi sources when possible.
-However, if you want to create data with a very specific structure for a more efficient visualization, it helps to understand the VTK data structures that Mayavi uses.
+However, if you want to create data with a specific structure for a more efficient visualization, it helps to understand the VTK data structures that Mayavi uses.